Distributed Computation for Marginal Likelihood based Model Choice: Experiments

 \paragraph{Practical considerations} We implement our algorithm using two generic \textit{R} packages, namely \textit{rstan} \citep{rstan2017} and the \textit{bridgesampling} package \citep{gronau2017bridgesampling}. \textit{rstan} allows convenient sampling from the posterior distribution of a model using HMC.
 The package can handle a variety of different models and the user has to provide only a simple code that describes the model.
 Tuning of hyper parameters and convergence checking is handled automatically.
 The \textit{bridgesampling} package can use \textit{rstan} models to calculate an approximation of the model evidence.
 For the reversible jump illustration we use the \textit{R2BGLiMS} package\footnote{https://github.com/pjnewcombe/R2BGLiMS}.
 This package performs model choice using reversible jump MCMC on logistic, normal and Weibull regression models.
-We explicitly run the simulation on single core architectures to illustrate the advantages of distributing the computation over a large number of small workers.
-Code for reproducing the results is available in the supplementary files.
+We explicitly run the experiment on single core architectures to illustrate the advantages of distributing the computation over a large number of small workers.
+Code for reproducing the results is available through the first author's github repository\footnote{https://github.com/alexanderbuchholz/distbayesianmc}.